The Tear, Dijah, Varas

 As ward of the family, Juniper stood at the very end of the line, next to little Ivy.

 "My father will address to you as "thou", but you must address to him as "you", understood?
-And you must call him "uncle", not only by his first name like you do with your parents.", she reminded the little girl, who sighed in exasperation at the formalities she qualified of stupid.
+And you must call him "uncle", and not by his first name like you do with your parents.", she reminded the little girl, who sighed in exasperation at the formalities she qualified of stupid.
 Jun grinned as she watched the six-year old straighten her back, trying to give herself more composure and inspire as much dignity as a six-year-old could possibly inspirit.

 After the pompous salutations, Juniper's father suggested that they have a moment alone to talk before dinner would commence.
 Juniper accepted, albeit reluctantly.
 She was not truly given a choice, he expected her to agree, but she knew what kind of conversation this would be.
 She did her best to hide her displeasure as she followed him in an antechamber.